Why customer experience is key to sales growth

 Once you’re able to properly track each of these metrics, you need easy-to-use measurement and visualization tools to analyze this data and draw meaningful conclusions.
-Lexer’s measurement and reporting product, Track, allows you to build flexible, actionable reports to understand the impact of your data-driven strategies on the overall customer experience.
+Lexer’s measurement and reporting product, track, allows you to build flexible, actionable reports to understand the impact of your data-driven strategies on the overall customer experience.
 With the ability to track any metric against any customer segment over time, you can make better decisions and improve business performance with speed, ease, and confidence.

-Customer experience solutions and consulting
+Customer experience solution and consulting

 To succeed in the future of customer experience, you need the right solutions and expertise to manage all of your data.
 Customer experience tools can help you improve the customer experience you offer, drive profits, and grow loyalty.

 However, there are a number of different customer experience solutions on the market, and different vendors offer different value and use cases.
 In the Customer Data Platform space alone, there are 4 main types of CDPs with different strengths and weaknesses.

 The best customer experience management platforms allow you to integrate customer data from any system, unify and link this data to individual customer profiles, analyze and segment profiles for in-depth customer intelligence, and activate segments and engagement strategies across every channel.
 Additionally, the best vendors will offer consulting and support services to help you make the most of the platform.

 For example, Lexer’s Customer Data and Experience Platform is the solution of choice for leading brands like Quiksilver, Igloo, Nine West, Rip Curl, Supergoop!, and more.
 As the only CDP built for retail, we help the world’s most iconic brands drive incremental sales from improved customer engagement.